 Search engines drive approximately 90% of traffic on the Internet.
 How will your potential customers find you if your site isn't listed and effectively marketed on the major search engines?

 All major search engines now use automated systems or 'robots' to index websites.
 They have a schedule, and it may be six months before they happen upon your site.
 Submitting your site to search engines reduces the time it takes for your site to appear in search engine results.

 To submit your site, check the requirements with the specific search engines.
 You should submit your site every month.

 Design your site for search engine success

 There are many design decisions that you should consider when search engine placement is important to you.

-Avoid using frames, use meta tags, and place the top keywords in prominent locations in your Web page.
+Avoid using iframes, use meta tags, and place the top keywords in prominent locations on your web page.
 Use text links instead of images as much as possible.
 Use standard .html or .htm Web pages on your main page.
 Increase the number of links to your website by listing it with directories.
-Sometimes links on your web page to other pages in your website can have a positive impact on your search engine placement.
+Internal links on your page to other pages on your website can positively impact your search engine placement.

-The page layout has a very strong influence on search engine positioning.
+The page layout has a powerful influence on search engine positioning.
 Mention your keywords in the body content.
 Place the keywords closer to the top of the page than the bottom.
 Your most important keywords should be paragraph headings.